 4. Home Accessibility Modifications

-• Adding grab bars in bathrooms.
+- Adding grab bars and non-slip flooring in bathrooms

-• Widening doorways for wheelchairs.
+- Widening doorways for wheelchairs

 Plan Ahead: